 - Add the tarragon, the cream, the mustard, and any leftover juices from the cooked chicken.
 Bring to a simmer.
 Cook for a minute or two.
 Taste and adjust the seasonings if necessary.
 Pour onto a serving platter or shallow casserole dish.

 - Slice the chicken and nestle into the sauce.
 Sprinkle with a little more fresh tarragon.

-I served the chicken with roasted parsnips and carrots.
-I highly recommend this; it’s super easy and really delicious.
+- I served the chicken with roasted parsnips and carrots.
 The sauce would also be great with haddock, cod, or tilapia.